sys-bio/evolution/README.md

 # Evolve Oscillating Models

-### Note: I wrote and tested everything in Linux (Ubuntu) and I'm not sure if it works on other platforms
+### Note: I wrote and tested everything in Linux (Ubuntu).
+Tested on MS Windows 10 and 11.
+Not tested on other platforms.

 # Installation